jessonfoo/p001/week_4/readme.md

 ## Submitting your work
 Instead of using gists this week, you will be storing your work in a repository.
-- Fork [this repository](https://github.com/Devbootcamp/p0_unit1_submission).
-At the top right, click "Fork."
+- Fork [**this repository**](https://github.com/Devbootcamp/p0_unit1_submission).
+(Make sure to click on the link first!)
+Then click "Fork" at the top right of the page.
 - Under settings (in the right navigation bar) check the box next to "issues" under "features."
 This will allow people to give you feedback.
 - Open your GitHub desktop app.
 Find the `p0_unit1_submission` repository and click "clone to computer."

 When you make updates to the files, you should commit your work the same way you did for your website through the app.
+Include a commit message like "submitting solution for 1_add_it_up."

 You need to submit your work through [this google form]() by Sunday at 11:59pm.
 Expect to submit the links from your repo for each challenge above.